hirakban/OffsetTreeMaker/README.md

 # Calculating L1Offset scale factor

 In this analyzer, L1RC Jet Energy Corrections(JECs) are derived using root tuples.
+The documentaion of all available files and their purpose can be found in [Appendix B](https://github.com/garvitaa/OffsetTreeMaker#appendix-b).

 For more information on L1Offset see Section 4 of https://iopscience.iop.org/article/10.1088/1748-0221/12/02/P02014/pdf .